 - HCEOs are employed by a private company and are paid based on the value of the debt they collect.
 Many creditors feel that makes them more effective than County Court bailiffs.

-What Rights do Enforcement Agents Have?
+What Powers and Rights do Enforcement Agents Have?

 Before a High Court enforcement officer visits your business premises, you will receive a Notice of Enforcement giving you at least seven days notice that they are going to call.
 In this instance, you must understand the actions High Court enforcement officers can take before they arrive so you know where you stand.